CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 In that build step,

 * you *must* provide the application name.
-* You also optionally have the possibility to decide whether the application should keep the deliveries history or not.
+* You also optionally have the possibility to decide whether the application should keep the delivered version history or not.

 ![Deliveries-history](./doc/images/Deliveries-history.png)